dusk-network/docs-public/src/content/docs/getting-started/node-setup/node-requirements.md

 - **8080/tcp**: Optional HTTPS API for querying the node.

 :::note[Note]
-The ports are settable either by passing them as an option to the node binary or by setting them in the configuration files.
+The ports are configurable either as option to the node binary or by setting them in the configuration files.
 :::

-# Server Security
+## Server Security

 Maintaining a secure and stable node is paramount for the proper functioning of Dusk.
-We advise following best practices for system security and network configuration, including using a firewall, locking down unused APIs, performing regular updates and using a static IP for uninterrupted service.
+We advise using a firewall, locking down unused APIs, performing regular updates and using a static IP for an uninterrupted service.